The Design Process: The Contractor’s Edition

 A couple notes:

 I do not pull permits.
-My hourly rate is honestly just too high for my clients to pay for me to drive up to what, Issaquah?
-Sammamish? to stand in line for hours.
+My hourly rate is honestly just too high for my clients to pay for me to drive up to Snoqualmie to stand in line for hours.
 The downfall is that this means I miss out on this process.
-I would love to be as included as possible if you are the one pulling permits.
-Let me know what was missing on my drawings and how they could better meet your needs if you are pulling the permits.
+Please let me know of questions on my drawings and how they could better meet your needs.
 I want my final drawings to make your job easier!

-Interior Designers are Interior Architects.
+Interior Designers are Interior Architects (but the AIA prohibits us from using this title).
 I am adding this because I have heard a lot from contractors lately about what architects do vs. what interior designers do.
 We are very much the same, just looking at it from a different starting point.
 The architect focuses more on the shell where we focus more on the interior.
 My knowledge on a tile’s slip rating coefficient required for a residential bathroom cannot typically be found in an architect just like how my husband’s knowledge of flashing and those wall details cannot typically be found in an interior designer.
-My husband often draws or assists with the building and wall sections and I do the rest.
+My husband is not full time or even close.
+He checks my work on request, and I do the rest.
+We are an interior design firm with an architect that offers assistance here and there (no more than 5 hours/week).

 What did I forget?
 Do you have any questions?
 Constructive criticism?
 Thanks!!